-7 Rules For Baking The Perfect Cake (And What To Do When You Mess Up)
+7 Rules For Baking The Perfect Cake

 When something goes amiss in the kitchen, it’s important to understand what went wrong.
 When baking a cake, there are a lot of little things you can do to improve your odds of a winning finished product.
-Similarly, there are a lot of bad habits that can have equal influence on your recipe to negative effect.
+Similarly, there are a lot of bad habits that can lead to baking fails.
 To help you on your quest to bake the perfect cake, here’s a breakdown of important dos and don’ts:

 The seven rules for baking a perfect cake